PierreSenellart/provsql/doc/source/user/probabilities.rst

 variable analysis are built once, one cheap sweep runs per group, and the parts of the per-group circuits the group's members do not influence come out as the *same* gates (content-deduplicated emission), materialised once.
+The ``SELECT DISTINCT`` spelling of the same aggregation (``SELECT DISTINCT t.region FROM ... `` with no ``GROUP BY``) is provenance-identical and recognised too.
 A tracked member relation, or any deviation from the join-and-group-by-one-column shape, simply skips the planting (the generic evaluation is always available).

 *K-terminal conjunctions* close the family: a self-join of the CTE with one constant node binding per reference --